memtt/malt/src/doc/code_entry_points.md

 Default wrapper
 ---------------

-As LD\_PRELOAD is the default mode to use MATT the main wrapper is implemented into wrapper/AllocWrapper.cpp which wrap the libc functions and made all the glue stuff for this mode.
+As LD\_PRELOAD is the default mode to use MALT the main wrapper is implemented into wrapper/AllocWrapper.cpp which wrap the libc functions and made all the glue stuff for this mode.

 Output